Analysis | President Trump’s false claims of vote fraud: A chronology

 — news conference, Nov.
 4

 Trump lost Wisconsin by about 20,000 votes.
-With the margin under 1 percent, Trump has said he will seek a recount (which his campaign will have to pay for).
+With the margin under 1 percentage point, Trump has said he will seek a recount (which his campaign will have to pay for).
 Wisconsin recounts generally do not change that many votes.

 “We won states, and all of a sudden, I said,‘What happened to the election?
 It’s off.’
 And we have all these announcers saying, ‘What happened?’
 And then they said, ‘Oh —' Because you know what happened?
 They knew they couldn’t win, so they said, ‘Let’s go to court.’
 And did I predict this, Newt?
 Did I say this?
 I’ve been saying this from the day I heard they were going to send out tens of millions of ballots.
 I said exactly.
 Because either they were gonna win, or if they didn’t win, they’ll take us to court.”